muertos/openstack-tls/README.md

 WIP

+This currently handles:

+- Creates a private network and subnet
+- Creates an instance on that private network and subnet

+TODO:

+- Install NGINX to the instance
+- Configure NGINX with a specified domain

+The idea is that when the above steps are complete, you are now poised to use Kolla Ansible to reconfigure your cloud with TLS on the public domain name.

 ## Setup

 1. Authentication

    Obtain `clouds.yaml` from your cloud.
 Ensure it's located as `/etc/openstack/clouds.yaml`.
+Your password must be hardcoded into this file.

+TODO: prefer token auth over using password

 2. Create a Python virtual environment